Memory Upgrades and Storage Solutions for Apple and PC Devices from Data Memory Systems

 The maximum amount of memory can be limited not only by the motherboard but also the operating system.

 A 32-bit Windows system will only see 3GB or 3.5GB.
-A 32-bit system is the most commonly used.
-A 64-bit system will see the entire 4GB.
+A 32-bit system is the most commonly used, though most modern PCs run on 64-bit architecture.
+A 64-bit system will see and use significantly more memory (well beyond 4GB).

 HOW CAN I DETERMINE WHETHER I AM RUNNING A 32-BIT OR A 64-BIT VERSION OF THE WINDOWS OPERATING SYSTEM?

 Generally, a computer's bit count indicates how much data it can process, the speed with which it can process the data, and also the memory capacity.
 The bit count of the operating system installed on the computer should match the bit count of the computer in order to optimize the computer's performance.
-Use the following link to help you determine which version you are running;
+Use your system information or control panel settings to determine which version you are running.
+(Note: Microsoft's support links change frequently, search 'How to check if PC is 32-bit or 64-bit' for the latest guide).

 WHY DO I NEED MORE MEMORY?

-Upgrading your memory is the easiest and least expensive way to upgrade your computer, for a significant boost in performance.
-A memory upgrade is useful for users who work with large files, have more than one program open at 1 time, or use memory intensive applications such as games or graphics and video editing software.
+Upgrading your memory is one of the easiest and most cost-effective ways to upgrade your computer, for a significant boost in performance.
+A memory upgrade is useful for users who work with large files, have many applications or browser tabs open simultaneously, or use memory intensive applications such as games, CAD, or graphics and video editing software.

 HOW MUCH MEMORY DO I NEED?

-The type of software applications you are using and the number of programs you open at a time, have a direct correlation to how much you need on your system.
-Todays recommended minimum for running most applications is 64MB and, if you are a windows 2000 or OSX user, 128MB.
-If you are a gamer or other power user, you will probably want 256MB-512MB.
-Many people who do intensive graphic design work are happiest with 2GB or more.
+The type of software applications you are using and the number of programs you open at a time have a direct correlation to how much you need on your system.
+Today's recommended minimum for a Windows/macOS PC is typically **8GB**.
+For comfortable multitasking and most modern gaming, **16GB** is recommended.
+If you are a professional content creator, a gamer who streams, or a power user running virtual machines, **32GB or more** will provide the best performance.

 WILL MORE MEMORY SPEED UP MY INTERNET BROWSER?

-Internet browsing speed depends on a huge number of factors, including your connection speed, traffic on the site you're visiting, and the other components in your system.
-You will probably notice the biggest improvement from additional RAM if you are viewing or working with large files (such as photos and digital audio and video) or if you switch between your browser and other applications often.
+Internet browsing speed depends on a huge number of factors, including your connection speed, server load on the site you're visiting, and the other components in your system.
+You will probably notice the biggest improvement from additional RAM if you have many browser tabs open (which consume a lot of memory) or if you switch between your browser and other memory-intensive applications often.

 HOW DO I KNOW ITS TIME FOR MORE MEMORY?